 The purchase of university supported printers may be done from any vendor as long as the printer being purchased is from the university supported printer list.

 Departments may purchase peripherals such as batteries, adapters, fuser, external hard drives, etc. from any vendor.
 If you are purchasing accessories for Apple products, you may purchase from any vendor EXCEPT Apple.com or Apple retail locations (due to legal contracting issues).
 If a product is required and is only sold by Apple, complete the online equipment request form.

 NOTE: e-requests will not be processed by purchasing for hardware requests that do not follow the outlined process.
 If you have questions concerning IT equipment purchases, please contact the IT Help Desk.

 Please review Supported Hardware and Hardware Replacement Guidelines when purchasing equipment.

-ACS will provide support for Macintosh systems but in a limited capacity.
-The limited support is reserved for hardware repair for those components currently under warranty as well as university supported software configuration.
+Academic Computer Services (ACS) will provide support for Macintosh systems, but in a limited capacity.
+The limited support is reserved for hardware repair for those components currently under warranty, as well as university-supported software configuration.
 ACS will install Mac Office and Sophos Anti-Virus on University owned Macintosh systems.

 If a department purchases a Macintosh system, they agree to the following: